 The Heart of the Lightkeepers Daughter

 The Heart of the Lightkeeper’s Daughter is book 1 of The Sea Crest Lighthouse Series of Romantic Suspense Novels.
 In this fast-paced romantic novel Kate, a Coast Guard Search and Rescue Helicopter Pilot, has saved many lives, but can she save her heart?
 She meets her match when Michael arrives.
 Their love-hate fun begins when they are locked inside the lighthouse for days -together!
 Watch their worlds collide as Kate and Michael try to outsmart each other as they try and figure out how to get rescued.
 Book 2 – The Lightkeeper’s Secret, will be published and available soon.

 Related Lighthouse Reading

 14 Of The Best Attractions In Michigan Thumb – Top 14 “Must See” Michigan Upper Thumb Sites.
-A perfect recipe for a day trip from Southeast Michigan, or a week of exploring.
-Many are free to see and an easy drive.
+A perfect recipe for a day trip from Southeast Michigan or a week of exploring.
+Many are free to see and easy to drive.
 Use this list as a check-off on your Thumb explorations.